5outh/Bang/README.md

 ```haskell
 > bang $ (1/2) !> (bd <> sn) -- play at half speed
 ```

+A number of special cases of tempo-setting functions such as `double`, `quad`, `half`, and `triplets` reside in [Bang.Interface.Base](https://github.com/5outh/Bang/blob/master/src/Bang/Interface/Base.hs).

 By default, each primitive note in `Bang` has duration `1/4`.
 To set the duration for a composition, use `~~`: